akiroso/node-parser/README.md

 A simple javascript request log parser!

+# Installation

+The only requirement to run this parser is to have Node installed on the machine.

+You can get it here: https://nodejs.org/en/download/

 # Usage

 to run the parser just execute the following comand at the project's root folder: